r0hankrishnan/nfl_playoffs/README.md

 ![catplot](./assets/masseyComparePlay.png)

 To examine relationships between explanatory variables, I created a pairplot for all of the per-game variables.
-There does appear to be somme collinearity; but since decision trees implicitly perform variable selection, I left the data as-is.
+There does appear to be some collinearity; but since decision trees implicitly perform variable selection, I left the data as-is.

 ![pairplot](./assets/scatterMatrixPerGame.png)